leo-bogert/bumblebee-multiscreen-tools/README.md

 killall -HUP acpid
 ```

+#### Detecting dock state before and after suspend/hibernate

+The aforementioned configuration of `acpid` to invoke `dock-handler` only is in effect when the system is docked/undocked during live operation.
+To ensure `dock-handler` is invoked related to suspend/hibernate we will now add hooks to `pm-utils`.
+They will cause:
+- switching to the internal screen and default CPU governor before suspend/hibernate to ensure Bumblebee and kernel code for suspend/hibernate does not have to be bug-free with regards to these special conditions.
+- executing `dock-handler` after suspend/hibernate to restore usage of the proper screen.

+FIXME: Implement

 #### Detecting dock state at startup/logout and switching screen accordingly

 Use ```display-setup-script``` as follows on LightDM: